-- The SGMII interface can be used connect to an external Ethernet PHY, or an external switch. - When enabled, an additional network interface will be available to the Linux kernel's router. - Further details can be found at Ref 8: ETH_Expansion_board_Application Note
+- This interface can be directly connected to external Ethernet devices which use SGMII interface. - When enabled, an additional network interface will be available to the Linux kernel. - Further details can be found at Ref 8: ETH Expansion board Application Note